xxfoundation/elixxir-client/README.md

 [![pipeline status](https://gitlab.com/elixxir/client/badges/master/pipeline.svg)](https://gitlab.com/elixxir/client/commits/master)
 [![coverage report](https://gitlab.com/elixxir/client/badges/master/coverage.svg)](https://gitlab.com/elixxir/client/commits/master)

+The xx network client interfaces with the cMix system, enabling access to all of the xx network messaging features, including end-to-end encryption and metadata protection.

-The xx network client is a library and related command line tool that facilitate making full-featured xx clients for all platforms.
+The client is a library and related command line tool that facilitate making full-featured xx clients for all platforms.
 The command line tool can be built for any platform supported by golang.
 The libraries are built for iOS and Android using [gomobile](https://godoc.org/golang.org/x/mobile/cmd/gomobile).

 This repository contains everything necessary to implement all of the xx network messaging features.
-These include the end-to-end encryption and metadata protection.
 It also contains features to extend the base messaging protocols.

 For library writers, the client requires a writable folder to store data, functions for receiving and approving requests for creating secure end-to-end messaging channels, for discovering users, and for receiving different types of messages.
-Details for implementing these features are in the Library Overview section below.
+Details for implementing these features are in the [Library Overview section](#library-overview) below.

 The client is open source software released under the simplified BSD License.